Special routes of U.S. Route 12

-Several special routes of U.S. Route 12 exist, from Washington to Michigan.
+Several special routes of U.S. Route 12 (US 12) exist, from Washington to Michigan.
 In order from west to east, separated by state, they are as follows.

-Montana
+Walla Walla business route

+A business route in Walla Walla, Washington, was signed in December 1973 along the former alignment of US 12 two months after the main highway was rerouted onto a new freeway bypass of the city.

 Missoula business loop

-U.S. Route 12 Business (US 12 Bus.) is a business loop that runs through Missoula.
+U.S. Highway 12 Business (US 12 Bus.) is a business loop that runs through Missoula, Montana.
 It travels north via Higgins Avenue and then travels east via Broadway Street before ending at Madison Street (US 12).